fxfan/scala-with-cats-ja/src/pages/monads/index.md

 That was easy!
 Problem solved, right?
-But then again, last chapter we said functors were a control mechanism for exactly the same thing.
+But then again, last chapter we said functors were a mechanism for exactly the same thing.
 Ok, maybe we need some more discussion...

 In Section [@sec:functors:examples]